Jpaulsisson/svelte-portfolio-clone/README.md

   1. Svelte is a good bit different when you've only used React
   2. Building that carousel
   3. Creating a modal from scratch
-  4. Handling all the `A11y` errors/warnings to maximize accessability
+  4. Handling all the `A11y` errors/warnings to maximize accessibility
   5. Getting the nav links to color switch properly using the `$page` object

 ---